cvat-ai/cvat/site/content/en/docs/manual/advanced/single-shape.md

 The CVAT Single Shape annotation mode accelerates the annotation process and enhances workflow efficiency for specific scenarios.

-By using this mode you can label shapes with a chosen annotation shape when an image contains only a single object.
+By using this mode you can label objects with a chosen annotation shape and label when an image contains only a single object.
 By eliminating the necessity to select tools from the sidebar and facilitating quicker navigation between images without the reliance on hotkeys, this feature makes the annotation process significantly faster.